Khendi1/PVS/README.md

 There are many tunable parameters (~150 at the time of writing).
 Most parameters can be modulated by oscillators, including the oscillator parameters themselves (i.e. oscillator frequency, amplitude, phase, vertical shift).

 ## Background and Inspiration
-Despite my limited knowledge or exposure live video manipulation, the YouTube algorithm graciously provided me with [this video](https://www.youtube.com/watch?v=D3eHKI0nvKA).
+Despite my limited exposure to live video manipulation, the YouTube algorithm graciously provided me with [this video](https://www.youtube.com/watch?v=D3eHKI0nvKA).
 In describing his live image manipulator mechanical sculpture masterpeice, Dave Blair describes why his machine must use an expensive field-monitor commonly used in movie production, as it offers knobs to manipulate hue, saturation and value.
 While this requirement makes sense for his application, I was inspired to explore a purely code-based solution.
-I have since tried to emulate effects that can be acheived through analog video synthesis modules and mixers (feedback, oscillators, [composite analog sync modulation](https://www.youtube.com/watch?v=YlLN_H3Z8Gc)), as well as early digital animation techniques (perlin noise, fractal noise, [metaballs](https://steve.hollasch.net/cgindex/misc/metaballs.html))
+I have since tried to emulate effects that can be acheived through analog video synthesis modules and mixers (feedback, oscillators, [composite analog sync modulation](https://www.youtube.com/watch?v=YlLN_H3Z8Gc)), as well as early digital animation techniques (perlin noise, fractal noise, [metaballs](https://steve.hollasch.net/cgindex/misc/metaballs.html)).

 ## Requirements
 - python3